Bidirectional Bluetooth Command Path Validation with HC-05 and Elegoo Uno R3

 Suggested images to include

-If I continue refining this post, the two most useful visuals would be:
+If I continue refining this post, the three most useful visuals would be:

 1. The schematic / breadboard image This would document the actual wiring and make the TX/RX / divider paths easier to understand.